Choose a logo and customize the overall layout of the site.

 |Set an additional transparent overlay to soften the image by setting a color or a gradient.

 If the header is positioned outside the page, make the header transparent and overlay the page background.
 Select whether the header and the navbar have Light or Dark text color.
-This only applies if the header is positioned outside the page.

 The toolbar is only displayed when the